A tested View is a variation or control seen by one user included in your experiments (A/B tests, Personalizations, Interactions or Surveys).

 - the visitor is included in an AB test or Personalization experiment

-- the visitor is included in an Interaction experiment, pop-up, banner top, ribbon, interstitial etc.
+- the visitor is included in an Interaction experiment, pop-up, banner top, ribbon, interstitial, etc.

 - the visitor sees an invitation for a Survey or the Survey’s lead collector

 You are running an A/B test on all the product pages from your website.
-Customer X comes, lands on product Y page, matches the segmentation rules of your A/B test and it is included into it.
+Customer X comes, lands on product Y page, matches the segmentation rules of your A/B test and it is included in it.
 Customer X is being redirected randomly to see the Variation.